damir-manapov/hands-on-ibm-mq/README.md

 - ESLint is configured with the latest flat config format, disallowing `any` and deprecated APIs.
 - TypeScript configuration is strict and shared across code and tests.
 - Refer to IBM documentation if you need versions beyond 9.2.4 (available from the IBM Container Registry).
+- Need to manually verify MQ with IBM’s sample binaries?
+See `TryBySampleBinsFromIncideContainer.md` for a step-by-step guide to running `amqsput`/`amqsget` inside the container.